-In this section of your strategy, compile information about your audience in a way that will resonate with your content and leadership teams.
+In this section of your content strategy, compile information about your audience in a way that will resonate with your stakeholders.

 To define your audience, take keyword, demographic, and customer data into consideration as you determine insights that will help you create content that drives action.
 Use these insights to treat your audience segments like humans, not personas.
 These are people with unique challenges and goals, so how will knowing more about them help you create content that answers questions and solves their problems?

 By now, you’ve defined how content marketing will help your business move forward.
 You have gone through all the research and analyzed pertinent data to identify who your audience is and how content will help them achieve their goals (while simultaneously helping your brand).

 Now it’s time to plan for actually creating high-quality content at a regular cadence.
 Start by answering these two questions: What are we going to talk about? and Who is actually going to create the content?